raspberrypilearning/cd-beginner-scratch-sushi/en/step_9.md

     end
 ```

-Now once the shark catches the fish, it disappears for good.
+Now once the shark catches the fish, the fish disappears for good.
 That’s not great.

 + Put the `show`{:class="blocklooks"} block from **Looks** in at the very start of the fish code, so you can reset the game.